AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ImplicitClient.md

 Internal server error.
 ***

-## `Update an Implicit Client (Deprecated)`
+## `Update an implicit client (deprecated)`

 Implicit Client has been deprecated, please use Authorization Code Client instead.

 Update an Implicit Client.
-It can take up to one hour
-            for update to manifest in the authentication process.
+It can take up to one hour for an update to manifest in the authentication process.

 ### Request